- How do I live at the project?

 Get ready for a very busy schedule!

-- How can I stay in contact with my family while working in Africa or India?
+- How can I stay in contact with my family while working in an African country or India?

 At most of the projects there is mobile connection as well as internet connection.
 Some places further into the bush there may be only a satellite phone.

 Most DI’s will have access to internet, in some cases only a few times per week.
 Ordinary post is very slow in most places.

-- Can my family and friends visit me while I am staying in Africa or India?
+- Can my family and friends visit me while I am staying in an African country or India?

 It may be possible, but any visits must be discussed with your teacher from CICD and with the Project Leader in very good time beforehand.
 The project is not likely to be able to host and take care of extra visitors, so preferably you should plan the visit for a time when you have your holiday.